i-am-grub/VRxC_ELRS/README.md

 2. Bind the Race Timer backpack to the Transmitter
     1. Start the RotorHazard server with the ESP32 connected.
-    2. Navigate to the `ExpressLRS VRxC` settings panel.
+    2. Navigate to the `ELRS Backpack General Settings` panel.
     3. Click the `Start Backpack Bind` button.
     4. Within the ExpressLRS Lua script on the transmitter, click `Bind`